rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 An ICE agent MAY add additional restrictions regarding the ICE candidates it will resolve using mDNS, as this mechanism allows attackers to send ICE traffic to devices with well-known mDNS names.
+In particular, ICE agents SHOULD NOT resolve mDNS names if they are not in the format defined by {{gathering}}.

 Additional Privacy Considerations {#privacy}
 --------------------------------------------